-There are many ways you can use stealth to your advantage in Baldur’s Gate 3, but it’s a bit open-ended, especially when it comes to how easy it is to be seen.
-We’ve learned a few details about how stealth works in the upcoming RPG from developers Larian Studios, and how players can modify the environment to make it even more dangerous for unaware enemies.
-You will need to be a little creative.
+There are many ways you can use stealth to your advantage in Baldur’s Gate 3, as it’s a bit open-ended, especially when it comes to how easy it is to be seen.
+Here’s how stealth works in the RPG from developers at Larian Studios and how players can modify the environment to make it even more dangerous for unaware enemies.

-You and your party will be able to engage in stealth right before an encounter starts.
-With a little bit of planning, you can strategically place your party in locations out of sight of your enemies to set them up in ideal positions to deal the most damage.
-It gives you the chance to put your spellcasters at a distance, but in full view of all your enemies to deal the most damage, or for your tank to lead the charge straight into a battle when you fire the first shot.
+Stealth can also be used to strategically place your party in locations out of sight of your enemies to set them up in ideal positions to deal the most damage.
+It gives you the chance to put your spellcasters at a distance but in full view of all your enemies to deal the most damage or for your tank to lead the charge straight into a battle after you fire the first shot.

 For those who take full advantage of it, you can use stealth as a perfect opportunity to make use of the new shoving mechanic.
-If your opponent is standing next to a ledge, while in stealth, you can come up behind them and shove them off, dealing a critical strike before they notice you.
+If your opponent is standing next to a ledge while in stealth, you can come up behind them and shove them off, dealing a critical strike before they notice you.

 - Clear area means your party member is visible.

 - Lightly obscured means your party member makes a stealth check.

 - Lightly obscured while your enemy has dark vision means your party member is visible

 - Heavily obscured means your party member is undetected.

 - Heavily obscured while your enemy has dark vision means your party member makes a stealth check.